robisim74/angular-l10n/doc/spec.md

 *N.B.
 You can dynamically change parameters and expressions values.*

 #### <a name="3.1.3"/>3.1.3 OnPush ChangeDetectionStrategy
-_Pure pipes_ don't need to set `ChangeDetectionStrategy` to `OnPush`: if into your components you need to use it for working with other _impure pipes_, when you extend `Translation` or `Localization` classes you have also to pass `ChangeDetectorRef`:
+_Pure pipes_ don't need to set `ChangeDetectionStrategy` to `OnPush`: if into your components you need to use it, when you extend `Translation` or `Localization` classes you have also to pass `ChangeDetectorRef`:
 ```TypeScript
 export class HomeComponent extends Localization {